 Misconceptions around beauty aren’t something new, but certainly, an issue that’s not really talked about as openly as it should.
 Whoever falls under the umbrella of “current beauty standards” is immediately perceived as privileged, healthy, and ultimately, happy.
-I had the pleasure to chat with Emily to shed some light on this topic that affects most models, who are the ultimate representation of what today’s society understands as beauty – but, do we really understand?
+I had the pleasure to chat with Emily-Rose to shed some light on this topic that affects the vast majority of models, who are the ultimate representation of what today’s society understands as beauty – but, do we really understand?

 Tell us about your childhood.
 Where did you grow up and what’s your most cherished memory about that time?